DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 all-seeing eye of the digital-panopticon’.[^ch02_81] Invisibility understood as unrecognizability is here achieved by way of swapping one's real face with a model.
 What is reflected in the mirror Crispin holds up to identity recognition technology is not Reality, but the Model.
-Identity recognition technology is represented as a dog chasing its own tail.
+The gap between is reminiscent of Kierkegaard's description of seeing 'another face within the one you see'.

 These different takes on facial recognition technology cast doubt on the indexical relation between face capture and the self.
 Read along the